Invoca/fibered_mysql2/README.md

 # FiberedMysql2

-FiberedMysql2 adds Fiber support to `ActiveRecord::ConnectionAdapters::EMMysql2Adapter`
+FiberedMysql2 adds Fiber support to `ActiveRecord::ConnectionAdapters::Mysql2Adapter` for Rails 6.
+This is a stop-gap until Rails 7, which adds `isolation_level: :fiber` to `ActiveRecord`.

 ## Installation